woxels/Woxel/README.md

 * **F8** = Load. (will erase what you have done since the last save)
 * **ESCAPE / TAB** = Toggle menu.

-### 🖱️ Mouse locks when you click on the game window, press ESCAPE / TAB to unlock the mouse.
+### 🖱️ Mouse locks when you click on the window, press ESCAPE / TAB to unlock the mouse.

 #### 😲 *Arrow Keys can be used to move the view around.* 🤯